kedro-org/kedro/docs/source/kedro_project_setup/configuration.md

 ### Load parameters

-Parameters project configuration can be loaded with the help of any of the configuration loader classes: `ConfigLoader`, `TemplatedConfigLoader`, and `OmegaConfigLoader`.
+Parameters project configuration can be loaded by any of the configuration loader classes: `ConfigLoader`, `TemplatedConfigLoader`, and `OmegaConfigLoader`.
 The following examples will all make use of the default `ConfigLoader` class.

 ```python